secondmind-labs/markovflow/README.md

 ```bash
 poetry run task test
 ```
-You can have a peek at the [poetry.toml](poetry.toml) for the commands.
+You can have a peek at the [pyproject.toml](pyproject.toml) for the commands.

 ## The Secondmind Labs Community